 Some people do not really know whether you are talking Ukrainian or Russian.
 Now most people figure out that it is not English, but....
 Now that you are an educator it is important to think of your vocabulary.
 Your language should sound refined.
 Oh! you can pick that up almost immediately!
 When they talk to an intelligent person they usually speak clearly with the right loudness.
 And when they talk to me, they know, “Oh, this is a stupid foreigner.”
 Better talk slowly and carefully choose your words.”
 Now, when they have a less intelligent person they usually rattle on.
 Your language should be generally pleasing.
 It should be refined.
 Cultured.
 You should be an artist.
 It should be intelligent.

 It should be appropriate.
-You are not going to talk anymore about “instructor” with your students, instead you will use the word “course coaches”.
-And then you say, “Do you know what I mean by the word ‘course coaches?”
+You are not going to talk anymore about “instructor” with your students, instead you will use the word “coach”.
+And then you say, “Do you know what I mean by the word “coach?”
 And you explain it just a little bit.
 Intelligent, appropriate and adequate.
 Some people have the bad habit of cutting their sentences off and assuming the other person understands the rest of it.

 9. Keep your sentences short; your ideas clear, direct, practical, to the point